Eastern Airways: KLM Cityhopper

-In March 2024, Eastern Airways commenced an ACMI on behalf of KLM Royal Dutch Airlines, taking over the operation of the Humberside Airport and Teesside Airport KLM services to the Netherlands with additional flying to Manchester, Glasgow, Newcastle and Norwich on two 100-seat Embraer E190 E-Jets.
+In March 2024, Eastern Airways commenced an Aircraft, Crew, Maintenance and Insurance (ACMI) lease on behalf of KLM Royal Dutch Airlines, taking over the operation of the Humberside Airport and Teesside Airport KLM services to the Netherlands with additional flying to Manchester, Glasgow, Newcastle and Norwich on two 100-seat Embraer E190 E-Jets.

 By October 2024 this had expanded to three Embraer 190 aircraft with the addition of Bristol as a base for KLM including operating to Southampton and Cardiff, and by March 2025 a fourth UK base had been added at Bristol with the addition of a fourth Embraer 190, bringing the airlines weekly seat capacity for KLM to 22,400 and over 1.15 million per year.

 As this KLM Cityhopper and Eastern Airways ACMI relationship grew, ways of protecting the critical worldwide Amsterdam hub connectivity which is fundamental to regional UK economic prosperity was added aligned to the E-Jet fleet expansion of the carrier.
 KLM Cityhopper ceased the contract with Eastern Airways on 5 October 2025, just a few weeks before Eastern Airways ceased operations.

 Administration

 On 27 October 2025, Eastern Airways filed a notice of intention to appoint administrators, which resulted in the suspension of all flight operations.
 On 31 October, the majority of Eastern Airways' staff were made redundant.
 The company formally went into administration on 6 November 2025.
+This marked the end of the BAe Jetstream 41's active passenger service in the UK.

 The administration resulted in the cancellation of the Aberdeen–Wick and Gatwick–Newquay PSO services.
 On 6 November, Cornwall Council announced that Isles of Scilly Skybus had been appointed as replacement operator for the Gatwick–Newquay route.

 Corporate affairs

 Headquarters

-The head office is located at Schiphol House, on the property of Humberside Airport, in Kirmington, North Lincolnshire.
+The head office was located at Schiphol House, on the property of Humberside Airport, in Kirmington, North Lincolnshire.
 (Note: The Registered Office is at Redhill Aerodrome, Kings Mill Lane, Redhill, Surrey.)